ApolloTang/get-mean-of-colors/README.md

 $ http-server -p <port-number>
 ```

-In broswer, navigate to localhost:port-number you will see the result of test
+In broswer, navigate to localhost:port-number you will see the results of test